BrewBlox/brewblox-documentation/docs/dev/decisions/20180522_dev_releases.md

 ## Trigger conditions

-The current development flow (`automated_releases.md`) assumes that all contributors have their own fork, but allows larger feature branches to be pushed to the central repository.
+The current [development flow](./20180306_automated_release) assumes that all contributors have their own fork, but allows larger feature branches to be pushed to the central repository.

 An approach to automation is to release a develop version for every push to the central repository.
 Release versions are created when a new tag is pushed.